cesarvr/blog/content/post/istio-4.md

 Here we use ``oc set env`` command which set environment variables to the running pod, in our particular case our pod is running two containers (default, decorator).
 We need to setup the variables for the second container ``-c decorator``.
 The rest is just environment variable definition.

-* Here is an example of head-less dashboard:
+* Here is an example of a head-less dashboard:

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/istion-3/dash-vanilla.gif?raw=true)

-* The dashboard with a nice UI:
+* The last example use a slightly modified version of the *dashboard* service and an nice UI:

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/istion-3/dashboard.gif?raw=true)

+Here is the source code: [dashboard](https://github.com/cesarvr/your-own-service-mesh-dashboard) and [decorator](https://github.com/cesarvr/ambassador).